-" As in Soviet times, the majority of working women are trapped in low-wage ghettos, such as medicine, education, and clerical jobs.
-The difference is that Soviet-era perks, such as accessible day care and child allowances, have evaporated" writes Fred Weir in his article.
+Women make 46.9% of the employed population in Russia.
+The greatest proportion of working women are in public health service (85%), education (81%), credit and finance (78%), information and accounting services (75%), whilst the lowest share is in the construction industry (22%).
+As in Soviet times, the majority of working women are trapped in low-wage areas, such as medicine, education, and clerical jobs.
+The difference is that Soviet-era perks, such as accessible day care and child allowances, still exist but are only nominal – that is, not substantial at all.

 The principle of equal pay for equal work is in the constitution but men prevail in leading positions and dominate among well paid experts, so men's average wage is higher than women's and it seems to increase even more with time.

 There are protective laws prohibiting too hard jobs for women, such as carrying too heavy weights, or working at night.
 You'll see many women, though, working in the shops and in the metro past midnight: the law allows 'temporary' contracts for such jobs.
 Pregnant women or women with a child 1 to 3 years of age are strictly forbidden to work at night.
 When a pregnant woman leaves her job to give birth and look after her child, there is a 'requirement for a 3 year-paid maternity leave for child care'.
-Therefore young women are discriminated when applying for a job.
+Therefore young women are often discriminated when applying for a job for that reason.

 The legal marrying age is 18 years old for both men and women, but it is possible under some special circumstances for a girl to marry at 16 of age.

 Property acquired by spouses during marriage is their joint property, unless stipulated differently in a contract between spouses.